tallakt/veoanity/README.md

 - The search may be case insensitive and will be a bit faster
 - The script runs on up to 10 cores in parallell for speeding things up

+Note: The author takes no responibility for the correctness of any generated keys.
+You are suggested to test the keys with a small amount of veo before committing to larger amounts.

 ## Running

 Clone the repo from Github, and run the script with